-He works at the intersection of law and economics, advising private and public sector clients on infrastructure, competition and regulatory policy as well as business strategy.
+Andreas works at the intersection of law and economics, advising private and public sector clients on institutional design, infrastructure strategy, competition and regulatory policy as well as business strategy.

-Prior to joining Castalia, he was with the New Zealand Treasury where he led advice on savings, housing affordability, commercial transactions and natural resources policy.
+Prior to joining Castalia, he was with the New Zealand Treasury where he led advice on urban infrastructure, natural resources policy, housing affordability, commercial transactions and savings policy.
 Andreas is a qualified lawyer and has worked in financial institutions and at top tier firms in Europe on cross-border transactions and international arbitration.

 Andreas is most interested in applying economics and analytical rigor to help clients develop smart solutions to their challenges.
 He is the President of the Law and Economics Association of New Zealand (LEANZ) and is particularly interested in bringing together economics, public policy and the law through LEANZ’s regular public seminars.